KeyArena groups have similar goals, different proposals for renovation

-The Oak View Group unveiled a $564 million plan Wednesday and Seattle Partners — a group formed between Anschutz Entertainment Group and Hudson Pacific Properties — unfurled its own $520 million proposal to renovate KeyArena.
+The Oak View Group unveiled a $564 million plan and Seattle Partners — a group formed by Anschutz Entertainment Group and Hudson Pacific Properties — unfurled its own $520 million proposal to renovate KeyArena.

 Two groups are prepared to spend more than $500 million apiece renovating KeyArena for possible NBA and NHL teams while preserving its iconic roof and general exterior structure.

-The Oak View Group (OVG) unveiled a $564 million renovation plan Wednesday and Seattle Partners — a group formed between Anschutz Entertainment Group and Hudson Pacific Properties — unfurled its own $520 million proposal.
+The Oak View Group (OVG) unveiled a $564 million renovation plan Wednesday, and Seattle Partners — a group formed by Anschutz Entertainment Group (AEG) and Hudson Pacific Properties — unfurled its own $520 million proposal.

 Both groups said the arena renovation could be done by October 2020 if no unforeseen delays hit.
 Both added that their plans involve eventually attracting NBA and NHL teams, though they would begin construction without them.